vespa-engine/vespa/sample-apps/http-api-using-request-handlers-and-processors/README.md

 # Vespa sample applications - Building a HTTP API using request handlers and processors

-Refer to the [http-api-tutorial.html](https://git.corp.yahoo.com/pages/vespa/documentation/documentation/jdisc/http-api-tutorial.html) for documentation
+Refer to the http-api-tutorial.html for documentation  FIXME proper link soon